WHAT WE DO

 WHY WE DO IT & WHO WE ARE

-Mental Spaghetti started life as a personal blog by the artist Marie-Louise Plum, sharing stories from years of navigating the NHS mental health system.
-Whilst sharing stories of life behind the scenes of mental health care was cathartic for a while, Marie-Louise wanted to do more with the readership she had built up.
+Mental Spaghetti started life as a personal blog by the artist Marie-Louise Plum, to share tragicomic stories of navigating the NHS mental health system.
+Sharing ‘behind the scenes’ stories of life as a mental health care patient was initially a cathartic process, however, Marie-Louise realised she could do more with her steadily growing audience.

-The blog became a platform to share, promote and discuss both mainstream and marginalised artists, and is now a collective of sorts, pooling resources and practitioners, both clinical and creative, to promote the work of marginalised artists and encourage participation in the arts.
+Her blog became a platform to share, promote and discuss both mainstream and marginalised artists with a focus on mental health.
+Mental Spaghetti is now a collective of sorts, pooling resources and practitioners, both clinical and creative, to promote the work of marginalised artists and encourage participation in the arts.

-We are a non-profit project – any funds made go straight back into the Mental Spaghetti pot for future activities, such as exhibitions and art events.
+Mental Spaghetti is a non-profit project – all funds go straight back into delivering future activities, such as exhibitions, workshops and art events.